SavionW-Works/Macaulay-STEAM-Project-Data-Analysis/README.md

 Link to Festival Submission Page: (https://eportfolios.macaulay.cuny.edu/steamfest2021/2021/12/02/how-can-climate-conditions-effect-batteries/) <br /> <br />

-__NOTE:__ The HTML document in this repo was exported directly from Jupyter Notebook, therefore, the HTML precentage presented by Github does __NOT__  accurately represent where most of my programming skill went. *__All of the original code was made in Python.__* <br />
+__NOTE:__ The HTML document in this repo was exported directly from Jupyter Notebook, therefore, the HTML percentage presented by Github does __NOT__  accurately represent where most of my programming skill went. *__All of the original code was made in Python.__* <br />
 The spreadsheet with our data is also included in this repo. <br />

 Description of Macaulay STEAM Festival (from macaulay.cuny.edu): <br />